mupfdev/eszFW/README.md

 ## About

-eszFW is a cross-platform game engine written in C99.
-It's aimed at platformer games.
+eszFW is a cross-platform game engine written in C.  It's aimed at platformer games.
 This project is the logical continuation of my older projects [Rainbow Joe](https://github.com/mupfelofen-de/rainbow-joe) and [Boondock Sam](https://github.com/mupfelofen-de/boondock-sam).

-It is written in C99.
+It is written in C.

 ## Features